VUB-HYDR/MeteoSaver/README.md

 |
 ├── configuration.ini                                       <- Module 1: Configuration.
 User-defined settings to ensure smooth running of MeteoSaver
 |
-├── environment.yml                                         <- The requirements file for reproducing the analysis environment
-|                                                              Generated with `conda env export > environment.yml`
+├── environment.yml                                         <- The requirements file for reproducing the analysis environment.
+Generated with `conda env export > environment.yml`
+|
+├── requirements.in                                         <- The requirements file for reproducing the analysis environment.
+Generated with 'pip install'
 |
 ├── job_script.sh                                           <- Job script for HPC infrastructure users to run the software
 |